- What makes PetMart Pharmacy different from other online pet pharmacies?

 Feel safe knowing your medications dispensed from our pharmacy are quality medications, FDA approved, and purchased from highly reputable American pet pharmaceutical companies.
 Call us for any inquiries of expiration dates or lot numbers.

 Non-prescription products and medications can be shipped to any state within the U.S. Prescription medications, however, can only be shipped to those states in which PetMart Pharmacy currently holds a pharmacy license.
 Check our State Licensure Map to make sure that we can ship prescription medications to your state.

 What information is required to order prescription medications from PetMart Pharmacy?

 Placing your order for prescriptions is easy, we do all the work for you!
 During the checkout process, you will be asked for some information about your pet and your veterinarian.
 Once the order is placed, we send an authorization form via fax to your pet's veterinarian.
 Your veterinarian will review the medication request and fax back to us.
-Upon approval, we ship your medications within 12 hours.
+Upon approval, we ship your medications within one business day.
 Some veterinarians only provide written prescriptions for clients.
 If so, you simply mail in the written prescription in to us at 2207 East Broadway Avenue Maryville, TN 37804.

 What is the PetMart Pharmacy return policy?